Live Shipping Estimates - Available Right Now

 What are the estimated costs for shipping containers in Wisconsin?

 In Wisconsin, 20-foot shipping containers range from $1,000 to $5,900, while 40-foot containers cost between $2,000 and $10,500.
-Prices vary based on condition and features, with options available from companies like Boxhub and WisContainer, particularly in the Green Bay area.
+Prices vary based on condition and features, with options from companies like Boxhub and WisContainer, especially in Green Bay.

 Are shipping containers allowed in residential zones in Wisconsin?

-In Wisconsin residential zones, shipping containers are typically prohibited as permanent structures but may be allowed for temporary storage — approximately 45 to 90 days — during construction or remodeling.
+In Wisconsin residential zones, shipping containers are typically prohibited as permanent structures but may be allowed for temporary storage (about 45–90 days) during construction or remodeling.
 Permanent use requires zoning approval and adherence to regulations on aesthetics and placement.

 Do I need permits to place a container in Wisconsin?

-In Wisconsin, permits are usually required for placing shipping containers, as they are classified as structures governed by local zoning and building codes.
+In Wisconsin, permits are usually required for placing shipping containers, as they're classified as structures governed by local zoning and building codes.
 Rules vary by municipality, with some areas restricting their use in residential zones.

 Do I need permits for transporting overweight equipment in Wisconsin?